SishaarRao/PageRank/README.md

 # PageRank Demonstration
 This repository is a demonstration of the applications of Linear Algebra, namely Eigenvector calculations, to the Pagerank algorithms made famous by Google

+I wrote about how this algorithm works [here!](https://dev.to/sishaarrao/demystifying-the-pagerank-algorithm)

 ## Requirements
 This Pagerank demonstration requires Python 3.x and Bash 4.x